Why Poker Forums and Reddit Are Killing Your Poker Results

 Ditch Poker Forums/Reddit, Do This Instead

-Ok, so now that you know all the main reasons why poker forums and poker subreddits are largely not helpful for your poker game, what should you do instead?
+Ok, so now that you know all the main reasons why poker forums and poker subreddits are largely a complete waste of your time, what should you do instead?

 So the first thing you are going to have to do is get yourself around some winning poker players or at least some people who are really serious about improving.